 Then there is the following thing.
 In his post-war interviews Farwerck says that he was frequently harassed by the German secret police who confiscated some 1200, many valuable, books from his own and his brother’s house, containing “masonic books, theosophical etc. literature”.

-I’m finally able to answer at least one of the questions.
 In a 1917 report of the international Theosopical Society (3) Farwerck is listed at the president of the Hilversum lodge that was founded in 1903.

 That that takes away all doubts as to his membership.
 Now I ‘only’ have to find out when he joined and when he left.